-$We \ rely \ on \ certain \ individuals \ to \ register \ at \ and \ receive \ funds \ from \ some \ of \ our \ supplemental \ online \ outlets.$
+We rely on certain individuals to register at and receive funds from some of our supplemental online outlets.

-In addition to the sale of our products through our websites, we also sell through outlets on other high traffic online marketplace platforms.
+In addition to the sale of our products through our websites and mobile applications, we also sell through outlets on other high traffic online marketplace platforms.
 In addition to such supplemental online outlets registered under our company name, some of our employees have also registered for online outlets in their own name to sell our products and hold the title to these online outlets on the marketplace platforms and in certain cases, their associated bank accounts.
 We enter into contractual relationships with such employees to obligate them to transfer to us payments corresponding to amounts they receive from customers for the sale of our products on these supplemental online outlets.
-Prior to our receipt of such payments, we classify cash held in such account in our prepaid expenses and other current assets.
-If such employees choose not to perform under their contractual obligations with us, we may incur costs to recover such payments and we may not be able to recover these cash balances.
+Prior to our receipt of such payments, we classify cash held in these accounts in our prepaid expenses and other current assets.
+If such employees choose not to perform their contractual obligations with us, we may incur costs to recover such payments and we may not be able to recover these cash balances.